gregorycrane/CrosbySchaeffer2.0/chaps/lesson22.md

 <div type="textpart" subtype="para" n="125">
-<p>Precision of Thought.
-“The practice of translation, by making us deliberate in the choice of the best
-equivalent of a foreign word in our own language, has likewise the advantage of continually schooling us in one of the main elements of a good style, — precision ; and
+Precision of Thought.
+“The practice of translation, by making us deliberate in the choice of the best equivalent of a foreign word in our own language, has likewise the advantage of continually schooling us in one of the main elements of a good style, — precision ; and